 First-resolution offered asking that as the "Star Spangled Banner" has been adopted by Congress as our National Anthem, the words "or America" be stricken from the Ritual.
 While your Committee is heartily in accord with the purpose of the resolution, we do not feel that new rituals should be printed and issued to Camps with the words, "or America" omitted.
-Rather, we issuegest that Camp Commanders be authorized to erase the words "or Suggest that Camp Commanders be authorized to erase the words "or America."
-That all new rituals which may be printed shall be coracted in accordance with the action of this Encampment.
+Rather, we suggest that Camp Commanders be authorized to erase the words "or America."
+That all new rituals which may be printed shall be corrected in accordance with the action of this Encampment.

 Second-Resolved, that the National Body be requested to include in our Ritual a Memorial Service for Departed Members.
-Your Comin our Ritual a Memorial Service for Departed Members.
-Your Cominities believes that such a ceremony should be included in our Ritual.
+Your Committee believes that such a ceremony should be included in our Ritual.

-We therefore recommend that the question of getting out such a Memorial Service be left in the hands of the incoming Commander-in-Chief and National Chaplain and that the same be printed and promulgated and distributed to the Camps; and that all new Rituals to be printed should include such Memorial Service.
+We therefore recommend that the question of getting out such a Memorial Service be left in the hands of the incoming Commanderin-Chief and National Chaplain and that the same be printed and promulgated and distributed to the Camps; and that all new Rituals to be printed should include such Memorial Service.

-RALPH SHELDON,

-FRED I. DUNSTER,

-EDWIN M. SCOTT,
+RALPH SHELDON, FRED I. DUNSTER, EDWIN M. SCOTT,

-Committee on Ritual and Ceremonies,
+Committee on Ritual and Ceremonies.